Overcoming Catastrophic Forgetting via Direction-Constrained Optimization: Loss landscape properties

 \textit{Remark}: Below, the eigenvector with the lower-index corresponds to a larger eigenvalue.

 \textbf{Observation 1: Behavior of the loss for $\alpha=0$ and changing $\beta$} For each eigenvector $v_i$, we first fix $\alpha$ to $0$ and change $\beta$ in order to study the behavior of $f(0, \beta, v_i)$.
-Figure \ref{fig:Dynamics2} captures the result.
-It can be observed that as the model parameters move away form optimal point $x^*$ the loss gradually increases.
+Fig. \ref{fig:Dynamics2} captures the result.
+It can be observed that as the model parameters move away from the optimal point $x^*$ the loss gradually increases.
 At the same time, the rate of this increase depends on the eigendirection that is followed and grows faster while moving along eigenvectors with the lower-index.
-Thus we have empirically shown that \textit{the loss changes more slowly along the eigenvectors with the higher-index, i.e., the landscape is flatter along these directions.}

-\textbf{Observation 2: Behavior of the loss in the subspaces spanned by groups of eigenvectors} Here we generalize Observation 1 to the subspaces spanned by a set of eigenvectors.
+Thus we have empirically shown that \textit{the loss changes more slowly along the eigenvectors with the high index, i.e., the landscape is flatter along these directions.} \textbf{Observation 2: Behavior of the loss in the subspaces spanned by groups of eigenvectors} Here we generalize Observation 1 to the subspaces spanned by a set of eigenvectors.
 For the purpose of this observation only we consider the following metric instead of the one given in Equation~\ref{eq:ob1}:

-where $\delta$ is the random perturbation, $\sigma$ is the standard deviation, and $V_s = [v_{s-49}, v_{s-48}, \cdots, v_{s}]$ is the matrix of eigenvectors of $50$ consequtive indexes.
+where $\delta$ is the random perturbation, $\sigma$ is the standard deviation, and $V_s = [v_{s-49}, v_{s-48}, \cdots, v_{s}]$ is the matrix of eigenvectors of $50$ consecutive indexes.
 To be more concrete, we locally (in the ball of radius $\sigma$ around $x^*$) sample the space spanned by the eigenvectors in $V_s$.
 The expectation is computed over $3000$ random draws of $\delta$.
-In Figure~\ref{fig:landscape2} we examine the behavior of $h(\sigma,V_s)$ for various values of $\sigma$ and $s$.
+In Fig.~\ref{fig:landscape2} we examine the behavior of $h(\sigma,V_s)$ for various values of $\sigma$ and $s$.
 The plot confirms what was shown in Observation 1 that the loss landscape becomes flatter in the subspace spanned by the eigenvectors with high index.